svoop/ogn_client-ruby/README.md

 * Author: [Sven Schwyn](http://bitcetera.com)
 * Homepage: https://github.com/svoop/ogn_client-ruby

 :loudspeaker: A word from the shameless commerce division: Looking for a freelance Ruby developer?
 Surf to http://bitcetera.com and contact Sven.
-Or show your support with a [contribution on beerpay](https://beerpay.io/svoop/ogn_client-ruby).
+Or [show your support with a donation](https://donorbox.org/bitcetera-ogn_client-ruby).
+Yes, we do sponsored features, too.

 ## Installation